notEthan/jsi/README.md

 # }
 ```

-Note that the keys are strings.
+Note that the hash keys are strings.
 JSI, being designed with JSON in mind, is geared toward string keys.
-Symbol keys will not match to schema properties, and so act the same as any other key not recognized from the schema.

 We get accessors for the Contact: